 If you find your GPA is lower than the requirement listed at the top of this page, do not despair!
 Get in touch to let us know your situation.
 In many cases, there are additional application materials that you can submit to make your case for acceptance.

-It is recommended that students begin the program having taken at least one semester of a university level Japanese language course.
+For students taking Japanese language courses, it is recommended that students begin the program having taken at least one semester of a university level Japanese language course.
 Students who have never formally studied Japanese must master hiragana and katakana characters before arriving in Japan if they would like to take Japanese language and culture courses.

 Educational materials recommended for students beginning study of the Japanese language: